cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.13.1v0.1
 Unintended external reply warnings SHALL be enabled to avoid unintentional replies and remind users to treat external messages with caution.

-- Rationale
-  - As an admin for your organization, you can turn alerts on or off for messages that include external recipients (people with email addresses outside of your organization).
+- _Rationale:_ As an admin for your organization, you can turn alerts on or off for messages that include external recipients (people with email addresses outside of your organization).
 These alerts help people avoid unintentional replies, and remind them to treat external messages with caution.
-- Last Modified: July, 10, 2023
+- Last Modified:_ July, 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)